ashutoshprofessionalwork-create/BUILDSPRINT-HACKTHON-/README.md

 pip install django
 pip install pillow

-python manage.py runserver <-- this is to show the ip and to reun the server
+then in terminal open the blood_bank folder and use integrated terminal in it then run the command python manage.py runserver <-- this is to show the ip and to run the server

 pip install cohere